 I/We, as the accountable authority of [entity name], present the [year for which the plan is prepared] [entity name] corporate plan, which covers the periods of [minimum four-year period], as required under paragraph 35(1)(b) of the Public Governance, Performance and Accountability Act 2013 and [reference to sections of other applicable legislation].

-- When constructing purposes statements, entities are encouraged to consider all sources that contribute to defining their objectives, such as:
+- When constructing purpose statements, entities are encouraged to consider a variety of sources, such as:

-- key government priorities and objectives (statements made under section 34
+- any key government priorities and objectives (including statements made under section 34 of the PGPA Act);

 - other sources (e.g. national partnership agreements).

 - Purpose statements are most informative when they are clear and succinct, clearly labelled as the entity’s purposes, and stated upfront in the document.
 In this way, an entity’s purposes can be used as the anchor point for the structure of the corporate plan.

 - Well-expressed purpose statements make it clear who benefits from an entity’s key activities, how they benefit and what is achieved when an entity successfully delivers on its purposes.